Cleveland's Hall and Blacksmith Shop

 Inside, the first floor is a single room.
 It originally had a dirt floor, but that has been replaced with poured concrete.
 In the south wall is a timber with iron rings which were used to tie up horses while they were being shod.
 A wooden staircase leads up to the second story, which consists of one meeting room with a tongue-and-groove wooden floor and plastered walls.

 With transportation difficult in early Wisconsin, the rural blacksmith was important to nearby farmers, both for keeping horses and equipment in order and for forging tools.
-Attica already had a blacksmith Lorenzo Barnes in 1845, long before Heathman built the surviving shop in 1873.
+Attica already had a blacksmith, Lorenzo Barnes, in 1845, long before Heathman built the surviving shop in 1873.

 In 1897 Cleveland ran an announcement in the Albany Vindicator which gives a sense of the man:

-I have rented J.S.
-Smith's blacksmith shop and will do all kinds of general blacksmithing.
-I have made a great study of horse-shoeing, am a great lover of horses and will not torture them by doing a bad job of shoeing.
-We know that there is a great difference between putting a horse's foot on irons and on a block of wood.
-There is a great art in horse-shoeing.
-I have heard farmers say that such a man did a good job of shoeing because the shoes stayed on a good many months; but at the same time those shoes may have been a great injury to the horse.
-Horse's heels do not contract all at once.
-I learned plow-work at Thompson's shop, in Beloit, where I learned my trade.
-I can harden a plowshare as hard as it can be hardened at any factory, and all my work is warranted.